Skip to content

 Chalk grassland is one of the wonders of the chalk downland landscape.
 It is species rich and of high wildlife value.
 As a priority habitat it survives on the margins; many of the best sites are small and fragmented which threatens the existence of the plants and animals that depend on it for their survival.

-Working with landowners and the farming community is key to achieving our aims.
-The Changing Chalk partners are working together with local farmers to support knowledge exchange between the farming and nature conservation communities.
-We hope this will encourage local farmers and landowners to become actively involved with our vision for a sustainable Downs.
-The Changing Chalk projects will then create new wildlife corridors that will contribute to the wider nature recovery network on the Downs.
+Working with landowners and the farming community was key to achieving our aims.
+The Changing Chalk partners worked together with local farmers to support knowledge exchange between the farming and nature conservation communities.
+This encouraged local farmers and landowners to become actively involved with our vision for a sustainable Downs.
+The Changing Chalk project created new wildlife corridors that now contribute to the wider nature recovery network on the Downs.

 The view from Devil’s Dyke, South Downs, Sussex